For students (Career Desk and Digital Student Service Desk)

 You can book appointments for different forms of career coaching.
 You can meet with an UvA Career Coach, who can help you gain insight into your qualities, interests and motivation, get more out of LinkedIn, and explore the labour market.

 In addition to the above, you can book appointments for CV / Motivation Letter checks, and practicing your job interview.
 These appointments can take place on campus or online.

 The University of Amsterdam’s Economics and Business is home to many talented young people.
 Are you an employer or an alumnus working at a company looking for students or recent graduates, Dutch or international, who can make a difference in your organisation?
 There are a number of different ways in which we can help you get in touch with them.
 To name a few:

-The university’s Job Board is a platform where you can post vacancies for jobs and internships, free of charge.
-It is exclusively available to UvA students and recent graduates in all fields.
+The EB’s Career Portal is a platform where you can post vacancies for jobs and internships, free of charge.
+It is exclusively available to UvA EB students and recent graduates.

 Your vacancies – internships, part-time jobs and career opportunities – are all part of our students’ professional development.
 Remember, these are some of the brightest and most international young business minds around.

 When you work with students, you can conduct small-scale scientific research or experiments.
 Student can do this as a part of their thesis with or at the organisation.
 Depending on the type of research question, this might be a student from one department or even from different department or institutes.